Southeastern Conference baseball tournament

 The Southeastern Conference baseball tournament (sometimes known simply as the SEC Tournament) is the conference tournament in baseball for the Southeastern Conference (SEC).
-It is a partially double-elimination tournament and seeding is based on regular season conference records.
+For many years, it was a partially double-elimination tournament, but changed to a single-elimination format in 2025.
+Seeding is based on regular season conference records.
 The winner receives the conference's automatic bid to the NCAA Division I baseball tournament.
 The SEC Tournament champion is separate from the conference champion.
-The conference championship is determined solely by regular season record.
+The conference championship is determined solely by regular-season record.

 Tournament

-The SEC Baseball tournament is a double-elimination tournament held each year at Regions Park in Hoover, Alabama.
-Twelve of the 14 SEC teams qualify for the tournament.
+The 2025 SEC baseball tournament is the first to feature all conference members, and also the first to use a pure single-elimination format.
+Previously, it used a variety of formats, all employing a double-elimination format for at least some rounds.
+The tournament is held each year at Hoover Metropolitan Stadium in Hoover, Alabama.
 The winner earns the SEC's guaranteed bid to the NCAA Tournament.
 Most of the other teams who qualify for the SEC tournament more often than not earn at-large bids to the NCAA field of 64 teams, due to the reputation of the SEC as one of the nation's elite baseball conferences.
-With the expansion of the NCAA baseball field from 48 to 64 teams in 1999, some teams which have not made the SEC tournament have still qualified for the NCAA tournament.
+With the expansion of the NCAA baseball field from 48 to 64 teams in 1999, some teams which did not make the SEC tournament before its 2025 expansion still qualified for the NCAA tournament.

 History

-Pre-Tournament
+Pre-tournament

 Teams were split into divisions from 1951 through 1985.
 Each team played the other four division opponents in home-and-home three-game series.
 Interdivisional games were common, but did not count in the conference standings.

-From 1951-1976, the division winners played a best-of-3 series to determine the SEC champion and representative to the NCAA tournament.
+From 1951 to 1976, the division winners played a best-of-3 series to determine the SEC champion and representative to the NCAA tournament.

 1977–1986

-From 1977–1986, the tournament consisted of four (out of 10) teams competing in a double elimination bracket.
+From 1977 to 1986, the tournament consisted of four (out of 10) teams competing in a double elimination bracket.
 The top two teams in each division qualified, and the winner was declared the overall champion.

-From 1977-1985, the tournament site alternated between winners of the West (odd-numbered years) and East (even-numbered years) divisions.
+From 1977 to 1985, the tournament site alternated between winners of the West (odd-numbered years) and East (even-numbered years) divisions.
 During these seasons, Florida hosted the tournament in every even-numbered year, and Mississippi State hosted in every odd-numbered year except 1985, when LSU supplanted the Bulldogs atop the West.

 In 1986, the SEC eliminated division play, adopting a full round-robin schedule (27 games), and the team with the best regular season conference record (LSU) earned the right to host.